The committee controls and manages the affairs of the society, and consists of the office-bearers and 3 – 5 ordinary committee members.

 To be elected to a position of ordinary member on the committee, individuals must hold provisional, regular, or life membership.
 To be elected to an office-bearer position on the committee, individuals must hold regular or life membership.

-The current committee of the ASFDE Inc. was elected at the annual general meeting held in Melbourne on the 24th of May 2018.
+The current committee of the ASFDE Inc. was elected at the annual general meeting held in Canberra on the 24th of May 2018.

 |President||Dr Carolyne Bird|

 |Vice President||Linda Jones|

 |Ordinary Members||Andrea Devlin, John McGinn, Katrina Stokes, Dr Steven Strach, Justin Watts|

 The annual general meeting (AGM) of the society is held around May of each year and coincides with a scientific meeting and/or workshop opportunity.
 Notice of each AGM will be sent to current members directly, in accordance with the constitution, and will be posted to the password protected Members’ Area.

 Yearly scientific meetings are held in conjunction with the annual general meetings of the society.
 All members are invited to attend and present any research to aid in collaboration between members of different organisations.
 Members are encouraged to present a paper (based on research or a case study, etc.) at least once every two years.

 To support the objectives and purposes of the society, each member of the ASFDE Inc. agrees to abide by the following code of ethics:

 - To apply accepted scientific principles and logic in the solution of all document problems and to follow the truth courageously.

 - To render an opinion or conclusion strictly in accordance with the physical evidence in the document, and only to the extent justified by the facts.
 To admit frankly that certain questions cannot be answered because of the nature of the problem, the lack of material, or insufficient opportunity for examination.